Mainers head to D.C. for Woman's March on Washington

-MAINE (NEWS CENTER) -- Nearly half a million women are expected to march on the National Mall in D.C.
+(NEWS CENTER) — Nearly half a million women are expected to march on the National Mall in D.C.
 Saturday.

 It’s being called the Women’s March on Washington and among them are thousands of Maine woman and men.

-Thousands more are standing in solidarity with the marchers by sending their names to our capitol.
+Thousands more are standing in solidarity with the marchers by sending their names to our capital.

 Eve Thorsen is from Topsham.
 When she heard about the march aimed at “sending a message that women’s rights are human rights”, Eve wanted to go.